 International Business I (20 credits)

 This double-credit core module provides an introduction to International Business and the international business environment.
-It comprises two streams that are run in parallel during the term (one session each per week): Globalisation and International Trade and Finance.
+It comprises two components: Globalisation, and International Finance.

 International Business Strategy (10 credits)